Who We Are

 Our History

 Public Hospital District No. 2, Snohomish County formed in 1962.
 We operated what was then called Stevens Hospital until 2010, when we entered into a long-term lease agreement with Swedish Health Services.
 At that time, our Board of Commissioners created the Verdant Health Commission to invest in community health programs that support our residents.
-From 2011 through 2020, this investment totaled more than $49 million.
+Since 2011, this investment has totaled more than $87 million.

 Public Hospital District